 that each registered attendee will have access to that will significantly

-How will I benefit from being involved in activities in this initiative?
+How will I benefit from being involved in activities surrounding this panel?

-with this initiative (discussions, panels, interactions) is slated to provide multiple benefits to registrants:
+with this panel is slated to provide multiple benefits to registrants:

 registered attendee will receive our communiques containing